 Once the smoker is ready, place the pork butt directly on the grate.

 Some go fat cap up, others go fat cap down.
 There's school of thought for both.
-I typically do fat cap down as that leaves the rub more undisturbed but you should experiment with both ways and see what works best for you.
+I typically do fat cap down as that leaves the rub (which becomes the crust) undisturbed but you should experiment with both ways and see what works best for you.

 Simply maintain the temperature in your smoker and keep the smoke going.